Lost-Outpost/Telsera/GAMEPLAY.md

 ### Difficulty & Survival Mode

 Interested in changing the difficulty?
 Want to turn off Survival Mode?
-Look no further!
 The spoiler below contains steps on how to adjust these settings to your liking.

 <details>
   <summary>Spoiler warning - click here to expand.</summary>

-The great thing about Skyrim is that you can change the difficulty at any point in time (even in the middle of combat).
-Same goes with Survival Mode.
-Not feeling up to the additional gameplay mechanics?
-No worries.
-It's not required to be enabled to enjoy the pack!
+Not feeling up to the current difficulty setting or additional gameplay mechanics?
+No worries, as playing on Adept is not required to be enabled to enjoy the pack, nor is enabling Survival Mode!

 ![telsera-starting-out1](https://i.imgur.com/Tzrz0Zy.png)